msvrtan/materials/talks/learn-by-teaching/post.md

 #### Communication

 So yeah, when you have to explain something to a person that is not biased by all of the technical choices your company did or has no experience in it, it also improves your communication skills...it's easy to communicate to people you have been working with for years but are you really sure you can easily bring on new team members?
 Or explain to your colleagues some crazy idea of how to try something new?
-We as developers/engineers love that feel of security, using the same tools we have been using for years but we also do have an urge to try new things (even us old people)... so if you had problems convincing others, is it neccessarily problem in them or in you?
+We as developers/engineers love that feel of security, using the same tools we have been using for years but we also do have an urge to try new things (even us old people)... so if you had problems convincing others, is it neccessarily problem in them not being interested or understanding or in you not being clear?

 #### Deeper understanding